 In the early stages of the semi-formal curriculum (year 1/2), subjects will be taught through a combination of subject experiences and the teaching of key facts (including key vocabulary) with an emphasis on knowing more and doing more, building the foundations of the semi-formal curriculum.
 As pupils progress through the semi-formal curriculum, the teaching of key subject knowledge will be fully developed and pupils will know more, do more and remember more over time.

 Discovery Special Academy have developed a phonics progression programme that is used throughout the academy.
 Phase one of the programme uses a multi-sensory approach to teach children how to recognise sounds in their environment including the sounds their own voice can make.
-Once embedded, children will be able to retrieve this learning to support them with the more structured phonics approach in Phase two.
+These are essential pre reading skills.
+Once embedded, children will be able to retrieve this learning to support them with the structured synthetic phonics approach (Read Write Inc.) in phase two.

-From Phase two onwards, children follow the ‘Read, Write Inc’ scheme (link below) to develop their phonic skills of blending and segmenting at their own pace.
+From phase two onwards, children follow the ‘Read, Write Inc.’ synthetic phonics scheme (link below) to develop their phonic skills of blending and segmenting at their own pace.
 A range of resources complements this approach.

 The Discovery phonics programme aims to build children’s speaking and listening skills in their own right as well as preparing children for learning to read by developing their phonic knowledge and skills.
 It sets out a detailed and systematic programme for teaching phonic skills for children, with the aim of them developing early reading skills and working towards becoming fluent readers.